Human remains

 Reporting Aboriginal or Torres Strait Islander human remains

-If you possesses or have knowledge of the existence of Aboriginal or Torres Strait Islander human remains, your are required to report them to the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships.
+If you possess or have knowledge of the existence of Aboriginal or Torres Strait Islander human remains, you are required to report them to the Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts.

 Accidental discovery of human remains